jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

-# To-Do List
+# To-Do Lists

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

+- Add links component
+- consolidate story around style imports (tw-reset.css imported in app.html so it comes first, prism and tw-prose are in Layout.svelte, also look at kitbook global styles - where to put?)
+- publish beta version to npm to get css up
 - use in svelte-pieces
 - fix side menu backdrop
 - fix svelte-pieces a11y warnings
-- consolidate story around style imports (tw-reset.css imported in app.html so it comes first, prism and tw-prose are in Layout.svelte, also look at kitbook global styles - where to put?)
-- publish beta version to npm to get css up
 - improve message for pages in sidebar w/o any stories or variants until component props are automatically detected
 - Easily adjust screen size
 - Add full-screen view for sandbox